ecoAPM/dotnet-libyear/README.md

 `-u`, `--update`: update project files after displaying packages

+`-r`, `--recursive`: search recursively for all compatible files, even if one is found in a directory passed as an argument

 #### Limits:

 `-l`, `--limit`: exits with error code if total libyears behind is greater than this value